wszhang/devito/examples/README.md

   forward operator.
 Like `elastic`, `viscoelastic` exploits tensor functions for a neat and compact representation of the discretized partial differential equations.
+* `seismic/skew_self_adjoint`: Example implementations of a self-adjoint skew symmetric pseudo- visco- acoustic operators for isotropic, VTI anisotropic, and TTI anisotropic physics.
+These notebooks also demonstrate unit tests that prove correctness.

 Further: